Steve O'Connor: Australia U-20

-Technical Director & Youth Coach at Sydney FC
+Sydney FC

-In 2008 Steve resigned from the AIS to join Sydney FC as Technical Director and Youth Coach.
+In 2008 he resigned from the AIS to join Sydney FC as Technical Director and Youth Coach.
 The youth team won the inaugural National Youth League title and Grand Final, on top of this, five players from the youth team progressed to the U/20 National Team and received senior A League contracts.

 "I love helping serious young footballers not only improve their performance but understand what commitment it takes to make it as a professional footballer."
 The one thing that stands out about all the players mentioned above is not only were they talented but they always wanted to improve and work on their game.
 Once they understood how, they would constantly evaluate their performance for improvement.
 The whole process of developing them became very cooperative between the coaching staff and the player.
 They would set the standards.

 Hong Kong Football Association

-On 17 April 2012, the Hong Kong Football Association announced that Steve O'Connor will join as Technical Director.
-He will take up his new post in early May.
-Steve will be tasked with improving the standards of local coaching, referee development, community and youth football activities and women's football.
-He will also oversee the implementation of elite player development pathways from grassroots football to senior international level.
+On 17 April 2012, the Hong Kong Football Association announced that O'Connor would join as Technical Director, which he started in early May.
+He was tasked with improving the standards of local coaching, referee development, community and youth football activities and women's football.
+He also oversaw the implementation of elite player development pathways from grassroots football to senior international level.

 Australian Football Hall of Fame

-In 2003, Steve O'Connor was inducted into the Australian Football Hall of Fame, which was established in 1999 to pay tribute to Australia's football greats and to recognise exceptional achievements of players, coaches, referees, administrators, and media representatives.
+In 2003, O'Connor was inducted into the Australian Football Hall of Fame, which was established in 1999 to pay tribute to Australia's football greats and to recognise exceptional achievements of players, coaches, referees, administrators, and media representatives.